East Barito Regency

 East Barito Regency (Kabupaten Barito Timur) is one of the thirteen regencies which comprise the Central Kalimantan Province on the island of Kalimantan (Borneo), Indonesia.
 It was formed on 10 April 2002 from districts which were formerly part of South Barito Regency.
-The town of Tamiang Layang is the capital of East Barito Regency, which covers an area of 3,834 km^{2}.
-The population of the Regency was 97,372 at the 2010 Census and 113,229 at the 2020 Census; the official estimate as at mid 2023 was 117,312 (comprising 60,032 males and 57,280 females).
+The town of Tamiang Layang, with a population of 10,947 in 2024, is the capital of East Barito Regency.
+The population of the Regency was 97,372 at the 2010 Census and 113,229 at the 2020 Census; the official estimate as at mid 2025 was 120,200 (comprising 61,390 males and 58,820 females).

 Administrative districts

-East Barito Regency consists of ten districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+East Barito Regency consists of ten districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 100 rural desa and 3 urban kelurahan), and its postal codes.